amethyst/amethyst/book/src/concepts/component.md

 * `FlaggedStorage`: Used to keep track of changes of a component.
 Useful for caching purposes.

 For more information, see the [specs storage reference](https://docs.rs/specs/latest/specs/storage/index.html).

+## Tags

+Components can also be used to "tag" entities.
+The usual way to do it is to create an empty struct, and implement `NullStorage` for it.
+Null storage means that it is not going to take memory space to store those components.

+You will learn how to use those tag components in the system chapter.